-The team are conservative investors of their clients' capital, recognising that capital preservation is critical to achieving long-term capital growth.
+The First Sentier Global Listed Infrastructure team are conservative investors of their clients' capital, recognising that capital preservation is critical to achieving long-term capital growth.
 They focus on fundamental value and conduct thorough due diligence to minimise downside.
 They place strong emphasis on proprietary research and direct contact with companies and regulators.

-The team invest in companies they believe to be quality companies.
-Real infrastructure assets with barriers to entry and pricing power are a good start.
-For infrastructure to deliver its full potential, the team also require management alignment, independent boards, appropriate gearing, transparent regulation and cultures which are working to sustain their licence to operate.
-The team seek to engage with companies to drive positive change.
+The team invests in quality companies.
+Real infrastructure assets with barriers to entry and pricing power are a good start for determining which companies to invest in.
+For infrastructure to deliver its full potential, the team also requires management alignment, independent boards, appropriate gearing, transparent regulation and cultures which are working to sustain their licence to operate.